 Our attachment style derives from our experiences as a child, especially the way we were parented.
-We’re born as tiny, dependant babies.
+We’re born as tiny, dependent babies.
 We rely on others from the beginning and we develop a style of attaching to people based on the behavior of those who care for us.
 The relationship our primary caregiver has with us generally sets a blueprint for the way we’ll have relationships in the future.

 When parents are attuned to their child’s needs, but still willing to give them independence, it creates a healthy, secure attachment style.
 When parents are less in tune with their baby’s needs, too intrusive, or too distant, it causes distress.
 Children are very adaptive, and they’ll respond by developing defensive strategies to emotions and attachment.
 This helps moderate and relieve intense emotional states.

 Unfortunately, these less healthy styles carry on as we grow up and impact the kind of relationships formed in adulthood.
 This includes romantic relationships.

 “Avoidant attachment” sounds counterintuitive, but if you take the words in their literal sense it becomes clear.
 It’s someone who avoids getting attached emotionally to other people or situations.